cds-amal/fzf-eip/CONTRIBUTING.md

 - A quick summary and/or background
 - Steps to reproduce
   - Be specific!
-  - Give sample code if you can.
-[A stackoverflow question](http://stackoverflow.com/q/12488905/180626) includes sample code that _anyone_ with a base R setup can run to reproduce what I was seeing
+  - Give sample command/code if you can.
 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)